levi770/web3-service/INTEGRATION.md

 - `"asset_url"`, `"asset_type"`, and `"meta_data"` are optional fields.
 If set, the service will create a common metadata object for this collection.
 - `"asset_url"` is a file key in AWS S3.
 It will be downloaded from S3 and uploaded to the Pinata IPFS node, and the IPFS URL will be set in the metadata object.
 - `"slug"` is a unique slug for the metadata object.
 It will be used to generate the metadata URL.
+- `"price"` is a price for mint token in the collection in wei.

 Output example: